sql-machine-learning/elasticdl/docs/designs/ps_design.md

 There are two scenarios of failover to be taken into consideration:

-- machines get breakdown
+- Machines get breakdown
-- some pods are killed because of priority scheduling
+- Some pods are killed because of priority scheduling

 Since PS pods has higher priority than worker pods, worker pods of one lower priority job will be killed first to satisfy another job.
 If we kill all worker pods of one job, this job is actually stopped.
+There is no chance to kill a PS pod.

 So we only need to focus on the first scenario.
-We will support PS fault tolerance by relaunching any failed PS pod and recovering its model parameters from a worker pod or replica in another PS pod.
+We will support PS fault tolerance by relaunching any failed PS pod and recovering its model parameters from a worker pod and a replica in another PS pod.

 ### Fixed Domain Name for PS Pod